-(b) Discuss FIVE biases which affect effective decision making in an organisation.
-(10 marks) (Total: 15 marks)
+- (a) Outline FIVE ways in which management may deter unethical behaviour among its employees.
+(5 marks) - (b) Discuss FIVE biases which affect effective decision making in an organisation.
+(10 marks)

 - (a) With reference to management: - (i) Explain the term "power".
 (1 mark) - (ii) Distinguish between "legitimate power" and "reward power".
 (4 marks) - (b) Examine FIVE pricing strategies that an organisation could employ in a competitive market environment.